 - Melatonin beats Ambien for falling asleep naturally, without a weird hangover.
 No one wants to fight jet lag during vacation, so I find melatonin the best help for adapting to a new time zone.
-Of course you should always consult with your doctor before taking any new medications.
+Of course, you should always consult with your doctor before taking any new medications.

 - Activated charcoal helped me a lot when I was indulging in the local, quite foreign, cuisines of India and Vietnam.
 It binds to toxins to remove them from your system.
 When I got food poisoning in Cuba, charcoal saved the day.
-Just be sure to take charcoal pills away from any other medication since it will bind to everything and remove.
+Just be sure to take charcoal pills away from any other medication since it will bind to everything and remove them.

 - Extra Vitamin C can boost your immune system so you stay healthy and energetic while traveling.